dankuck/dankuck.github.io/_posts/2021-04-03-trumans-map-5-loss-aversion.md

 Then the pastor said, “Amen” and all the kids with their eyes still closed said it too.

-“Well, kids let’s have some fun.
+“Well kids, let’s have some fun.
 We’ve got enough of us here to play a poppin’ game of Hide and Go Seek.
 Who wants to be ‘It’?” called out Pastor Utmost.

 David Monopoly volunteered and while he counted the rest of us ran to hide under tables and behind crosses draped with sashes.
 Nancy grabbed my hand, which almost brought me out of my bad mood, and we ran for the far end of the room.
 As we did we passed an open doorway into a little room full of books.